wzk1015/Arxiv-Assistant/README.md

 2. Configure routine interval: Set `routine_interval_hours`.
 Defaults to 6.

-Note: Arxiv publishes new papers at [20:00 EST every Sunday to Thursday](https://info.arxiv.org/help/availability.html#announcement-schedule) When the interval is less than 24, only one of each four routines will succeed.
+Note: Arxiv publishes new papers at [20:00 EST every Sunday to Thursday](https://info.arxiv.org/help/availability.html#announcement-schedule) When the interval is less than 24, the routine only succeeds one time a day.
 When the interval is more than 24, only the last publish date (yesterday / last Thursday) is considered.

 3. Configure GPT:
    1. `temperature`: output temperature.
 Defaults to 0.7.